‘Idée Fixe’, 2016

 Glass, for me, is the perfect medium to encapsulate these transient notions.
 Glass offers endless sculptural possibilities and is full of contradictions- a mirror of life itself.
 The process of making is intrinsic to my practice and I am fascinated by the interface created when glass is used in conjunction with other processes and techniques, for example photography, printmaking and textiles.

 I employ a variety of glass techniques to create my sculptural works: ‘Pate de verre’ is French for glass paste and is the technique of using crushed glass packed tightly into moulds and fused in the kiln.
 The resulting works are usually thin walled vessels or sculptures.
 I sometimes take a mould directly off a fabric or garment, but this can destroy the material.
 The moulds can only be used once and these pieces have a high failure rate.
 To finish them I can sometimes spend many weeks sand blasting an individual piece.
-More recently I have also been sand-casting my pate de verre pieces.
+I have also been sand-casting my pate de verre pieces.
 This experimental technique involves layering a garment with glue, glass powders and frits.
 The unfired glass dress is then embedding in sand and fired to a high temperature.
-The fabric and glue burn away and when uncovered, only the fused glass item remains.
-To create additional texture I use the textile technique of flocking the exterior.
+The fabric and glue burn away and when uncovered, the fused glass item remains.